enclave-networks/docs.enclave.io/guides/how-to-securely-access-your-synology-nas-drive-with-enclave.md

 ## 2. Install the TUN kernel module

-With SSH enabled, log into your NAS and check to see if the `tun` kernel module is installed and enabled.
+With SSH enabled, log into your NAS using the _admin_ account and check to see if the `tun` kernel module is installed and enabled.

 ```bash
 $ lsmod | grep -w tun